gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Getting good performance from mdrun
 ===================================
 The GROMACS build system and the :ref:`gmx mdrun` tool has a lot of built-in and configurable intelligence to detect your hardware and make pretty effective use of that hardware.
 For a lot of casual and serious use of :ref:`gmx mdrun`, the automatic machinery works well enough.
-But to get the most from your hardware to maximize your scientific quality, read on!
+But to get the most from your simulation setup and hardware to maximize your scientific quality, read on!

 Hardware background information
 -------------------------------